 While competition for individual assets remains driven mostly by non-institutional buyers, there is growing institutional investor acceptance of the net lease sector as an important piece of the broader real estate investment universe.
-Over the past decade, the net lease sector public market cap has become a meaningful component of the MSCI REIT index, currently comprising about 12%, up from 4% in 2012, and current total equity capitalization in excess of \$160 billion, up from \$40 billion in 2012.
+Over the past decade, the net lease sector public market cap has become a meaningful component of the MSCI REIT index, currently comprising about 12%, up from 4% in 2012, and current total equity capitalization in eacess of \$160 billion, up from \$40 billion in 2012.
 This translates to greater visibility for the asset class and greater investor demand for exposure.

 The strong investment interest in net lease real estate in recent years drove cap rates for single client properties to historic lows.
-While the single-tenant office property cap rate remained low, the spread to corporate bond yields remained relatively wide.
-Through March 2020, the single-tenant office cap rate to Baa corporate bond yield spread increased to 271 basis points, compared with the long-term average since 2001 of 172 basis points.
-In late 2020, with corporate bond yields falling, the spread widened to 306 basis points; however, recent increases in corporate bond yields reduced the spread to 271 basis points in June 2021, yet the spread remained greater than the long-term average.
+While the single-tenant office property cap rate remained low, the spread to corporate bond yield spread increased to 271 basis points, compared with the long-term average since 2001 of 172 basis points.
+In late 2020, with corporate bond yields falling, the spread widened to 306 basis points; however, recent increases in corporate bond yields reduced the spread box 2021, yet the spread remained greater than the long-term average.
 As net lease real estate can offer stable income streams with characteristics similar to those of income yielding bonds, the wide spread between corporate bond yields and the stable cap rate highlights the potential opportunity for attractive risk-adjusted returns relative to corporate bonds.

-Characteristics of Net Lease Properties
+Characteristics of Net Lease Properties.